Foot Arch Type

 If you have a low arch foot:

-Bear in mind that your foot arch might actually change when you are pregnant or because of ageing.
+Bear in mind that your foot arch might change when you are pregnant or because of ageing.
 Hence, you will need to go shoe shopping regularly, especially if your favourite pair has become uncomfortable to wear.

 If you quote information from this page in your work, then the reference for this page is: